-The purpose of an Illinois homeowners insurance policy is to protect you financially in circumstances such as theft or damage to your home or belongings or if you are found liable for injury or property damage.
+The purpose of an Illinois homeowners insurance policy is to protect you financially in circumstances, such as theft or damage to your home or belongings or if you are found liable for injury or property damage.
 A home insurance policy only covers you as a homeowner, however; if you rent your property out, your tenant should have a separate renters insurance policy in their name.

 The Illinois Department of Insurance provides a set of guidelines for how to choose the best Illinois homeowners insurance company.
 It’s important to find a reliable company and agent, which can be done using the agency’s online resources.
 Use the department’s website to look up complaint history and licensing status for any insurance providers you intend to do business with.
 The agency suggests shopping around and comparing policies to make sure you understand the terms of the home insurance policy you’re purchasing.

-The top Illinois homeowners insurance companies
+Best homeowners insurance companies in Illinois

-- Allstate: Allstate is among the top-rated home insurance providers according to J.D.
+Allstate is among the top-rated home insurance providers according to J.D.
 Power, and the company also receives stellar ratings from AM Best and the BBB.
-We particularly chose Allstate for its excellent range of available discounts, which help you save money in multiple ways from installing safety devices to simply switching from another provider to Allstate.
+We particularly chose Allstate for its excellent range of available discounts, which might help you save money in multiple ways from installing safety devices to simply switching from another provider to Allstate.

 Average homeowners insurance cost in Illinois

-Home insurance coverage options in Illinois
+Home insurance considerations in Illinois

 - Dwelling and other structures: This type covers damage to your property, including your home and any other structures that are not attached to the house like fences and detached garages.